dafuga/coffee_enhancer_node/README.md

 # CoffeeEnhancer

-A client side to make using Js and Coffee-script more fun to use.
+A client side to make using Js and Coffeescript more fun to use.

 ## Installation